pfnet-research/errr/README.md

 # Experience Replay with Random Reshuffling

-This is the code for the paper "Experience Replay with Random Reshuffling" on arXiv.
+This is the code for the paper "Experience Replay with Random Reshuffling" on arXiv: https://arxiv.org/abs/2503.02269.

 ## RR-C experiments